Johnny Flynn: Stage

 Flynn performed in Propeller's all-male Shakespeare troupe, playing Curtis (The Taming of the Shrew) and Sebastian (Twelfth Night) in the 2007 season.

 He has also performed in several other plays, including Richard Bean's play The Heretic at the Royal Court Theatre (2011).
 Flynn was cast in the role of Lee in Jerusalem, Jez Butterworth's hit play, for which he was nominated for an Olivier Award for best supporting actor.

 In summer of 2012, Flynn appeared in Shakespeare's Globe Theatre's productions of Richard III, as Lady Anne, opposite Jerusalem co-star Mark Rylance and then as Viola/Cesario in the Globe's production of Twelfth Night with Rylance as well.
 The productions transferred to the Apollo Theatre in the West End until February 2013.
 In March 2013 Flynn played the lead role in Bruce Norris' play The Low Road at the Royal Court.

 In September 2015 he played Mooney alongside David Morrissey and Reece Shearsmith also at the Royal Court in Martin McDonagh's new play Hangmen.
 He joined the transfer to London's West End at Wyndham's Theatre later that year until March 2016.
 During this run the play was recorded and broadcast for National Theatre Live.
 He reprised the role again in the 2018 Off-Broadway production in New York at the Atlantic Theatre.

 In November 2018 until February 2019, Flynn starred as Lee in the West End Premiere of Sam Shepard’s play, True West.
 The production was recorded as an audio play, released by Audible, which features original music by Flynn.

 In 2023, Flynn played actor Richard Burton in The Motive and the Cue, a new play by Jack Thorne and directed by Sam Mendes at London's National Theatre.
-The story of how Burton and Sir John Gielgud clashed as they staged Hamlet on Broadway in 1964, the production received rave reviews, particularly the performances of the two leads.
+The story of how Burton and John Gielgud clashed as they staged Hamlet on Broadway in 1964, the production received rave reviews, particularly the performances of the two leads.
 It was recorded and broadcast in March 2024 for National Theatre Live during its West End run at Noël Coward Theatre.